|

 Please also take some time to read the tool tips.
 These tell you a lot of useful information.
 Left clicking with the mouse is context sensitive and does the most common action (move, attack, pick up, etc.) whereas right click does the more rare actions like using an item.
 For movement and attacking you can hold down the left mouse button to continue the current action.
 You can also setup up to 3 skills in the slots in the lower right corner of the screen to use when you right click on a monster.
 Right clicking uses the skill in the bottom slot.
 Use the up and down arrow keys to change which order these are in.
 Hold the ALT key down to see all of the items on the ground at once.
 You can change the ALT key to work as a toggle instead in the game options, if that is easier for you.
 Holding the CTRL key down will prevent your character from moving when left clicking and thus make it safer to select, shoot at, or cast spells on enemies.
 You can change the CTRL key to work as a toggle instead in the game options, if that is easier for you.
 Objective --------- The objective of each game or new world is to save the town.
 It's a dangerous time for small human towns.
 They need a hero.
 That's you, thanks to Din, whether you like it or not.
 You will save the town when you have completed all of their quests.

-You also have another goal.
-Din has cursed you.
-He will not release you from his service until you have redeemed yourself.
-Talk to Din's Avatar in town for more information.
-When you have saved a town, you can finish up whatever you need to and can then start a new town.
-Make sure you open your reward chest in the center of town though.
-Once you are done, you can start a new town by clicking on the blinking won game icon.
-Don't worry, your characters and items all carry over into the new town.
-Dynamic World ------------- Unlike most games, Din's Curse has a very dynamic world.
+A Crushing Blow is a hit that automatically causes the maximum damage possible for that hit.
+These can also happen on magic attacks.
+A Stunning Blow is a hit that stuns the enemy for a short period of time.
+A Critical Hit is a hit that does double damage.
+These can also happen on magic attacks.
+Deep Wounds is a special hit that along with the normal damage does another 200% damage over the next 5 seconds.
+You can get multiple special hits at once but it will once show you one of them.
+Dynamic World/Quests -------------------- Unlike most games, Din's Curse has a very dynamic world.
 Each and every town will be very different.
 Without giving any spoilers, when an NPC says do this quick or something might happen, well what ever that something is it will probably happen if you don't do something about it.
 When an NPC says hurry, they really do mean it.
 The game will change depending on what is going on in the town when you arrive, what you do, what you don't do, and even what the monsters do.
 So keep on your toes and solve the town's problems as quick as you can.
 You are the hero after all.

 Sometimes doors and chests are locked or stuck.
 If something is locked and you use it, you will use up one skeleton key automatically and it will unlock.
 If you don't have a key though, you can use your Lock Pick skill if you are a rogue or you will have to bash down the door or bash open the chest.
 Bashing is the only way to open a stuck door.
-To bash something, simply attack it with any damage type skill you have, including your main attack skill (default 1 key).
+To bash something, simply click on it to select it and then attack it with any damage type skill you have, including your main attack skill (default 1 key).
 Beware though, bashing things open makes a lot of noise which will alert nearby monsters and give you a surprise penalty for a few seconds.
 Bashing also tends to damage your weapons faster than hitting enemies.
 Be very wary of pools of acid and acid based attacks.
 Acid does way more durability damage to your items than anything else.
 Acid pools look like small pools of green liquid.
 Caves and dungeons are fairly fragile.
 Large explosions can cause cave-ins which will damage anything underneath them and can block paths.
 If they get in the way you can attack and destroy them though, just like if they were a monster.
 Beware though, bashing on rocks with your weapons wears them down faster.
-Main UI Screens --------------- Here is a quick list of the main UI screens with their default hotkeys.
+Beware things are not always as they seem.
+Sometimes sections of walls are really illusions which are secret doors leading to secret areas.
+Usually there will be some subtle clue that mark them as different somehow.
+Click on a secret door and it will fade away.
+Note: every once in a while an object will be in the way of your progress through the dungeon.
+Don't worry though, every object like this can be attacked and destroyed or you can use it and it will fade away.
+Ways Back to Town ----------------- There are a few different ways back to town.

 Staying Alive/Death ------------------- There are many ways to regain health when your health gets too low.
 Typically the easiest way is to eat some food.
 Eating food will slowly regenerate your health and food is relatively cheap.
 The fastest way to regain health is to drink a health potion.
 Health potions instantly give you health but are relatively expensive.
 The cheapest way to regain your health is to use the Din's altar in town.
 Using Din's altar regenerates your health fairly quickly and is free but you have to be in town of course.
 And last but not least, some of the classes have different spells that can heal wounds.